 Other users or cybercriminals on the same network can easily eavesdrop on your online activities and help themselves to your data, including any sensitive personal information like credit card numbers and login credentials.
 Whenever you’re using public Wi-Fi, use a VPN to protect your data with bank-grade encryption.

 If none of the above tips has worked and you’re still searching for how to raise your internet speed, here are a couple more tricks to try.

 Switch browsers.
 Experiment with different browsers and see if one of them is faster.
 The world of internet browsers is much bigger than just Chrome, Firefox, and Safari.
 And, some browsers are faster than others.

 Update your phone’s software.
 Whether you’re running Android or iOS, always update your phone to the most current version of its operating system to get the fastest speeds.
 An updated OS is also more secure, because developers frequently issue updates to patch vulnerabilities that can lead to exploits.

 Back up and restore your phone.
 Consider this a last resort if nothing else in this article has worked.
 Back up your phone — Android and iOS both offer cloud-based backup platforms — then reset your device to its factory settings.
 Afterwards, you’ll be able to restore all your data from your backup.

-We’ve got one final internet fix for Android users — our very own Avast Cleanup for Android.
-It’s your all-in-one performance booster that’ll get you the most out of your Android device: up to 12 GB more storage space, 60% more battery life, and 20% more speed.
-When your phone is blazing along as light and fast as the day you bought it, your internet experience is going to feel a whole lot faster as well.
-Try out Avast Cleanup for Android today to enjoy a smoother, speedier mobile experience.
+Avast Cleanup can deliver up to 12GB more storage space, 60% more battery life, and 20% more speed.
+When your phone is blazing along as light and fast as the day you bought it, your internet experience will feel a whole lot faster too.
+Install Avast Cleanup for free today and get a smoother, speedier mobile experience.